 Following Show and Tell, we have a short business meeting where we have officer reports, announcements, and other information of interest to the membership.

 Demonstration or presentation

-Each monthly program covers some aspect of woodturning such as wood selection, lathes, chucks, tools, sharpening, safety and many different woodturning techniques.
-The March 2019 demo will be on finishes for the different kinds of things we make.
+Each monthly program covers some aspect of woodturning such as wood selection, lathes, chucks, tools, sharpening, safety, and many different woodturning techniques.
+The April 2019 demo will be on coring out bowls from large pieces of wood rather than just cutting out the entire interior of a bowl into shavings to be thrown away.
 Click on Programs above for info on the next demo.

 FHW sponsors a silent auction of donated wood, tools, and other items at each club meeting.
 Members are encouraged to donate items.
 Proceeds go into the general fund.

 Videotape and DVD Library

 FHW has a book and DVD library for use by its members.
 There is no fee involved in borrowing library materials but please bring your check-outs back the following month.

 Our mentoring program puts members requesting assistance in furthering their woodturning skills with an experienced member who can provide that assistance.

 Once or twice a month, we have Skill Enhancement at Red Oak Hollow Lathe Works.
 That is held during the week in the evening from 7pm to 9:30pm.
 We will have instructors available to help enhance those skills.
 This is usually an “open shop” format but occasionally we will have a focused, or specific, skill on which we will work.

 Annual membership dues are $35, which includes everyone living in one household.
 For more information, contact Ray Case, the club president, at email@example.com.
 The Flint Hills Woodturners encourages, but does not require, members to join the American Association of Woodturners (AAW).
 Members are encouraged to attend the annual AAW national symposium and to participate as volunteers to assist demonstrators whenever possible.